-- Robotics as a term predates electronics and electrical systems, and therefore requires an understanding of mechanisms and mechanical advantage. - The interdependent relationship of moving parts can create compounding points of failure requiring attention to detail, craftsmanship, and the use of acceptable tolerances in order to properly design functional systems. - Established design principles are used to evaluate existing design, to collect data, and to guide the design process.
+- Design work can be identified all around you with many improvements to existing products or systems. - Technology and the design process make up a system which can be universally applied to a multitude of problems, opportunities or situations. - Engineering and robotics systems encompass a multitude of concepts and technical systems. - Individual projects within engineering systems still rely upon others for support; engineers rarely work in isolation. - Established design principles are used to evaluate existing design, to collect data, and to guide the design process.
 The principles include: flexibility, balance, function, and proportion. - Engineering design is influenced by personal characteristics, such as creativity, resourcefulness, and the ability to visualize and think abstractly. - A prototype is a working model that is used to test a design concept by making actual observations and necessary adjustments. - An engineer must not only design a product that works-s/he must consider many other factors, such as safety, environmental concerns, ethical considerations, and risks and benefits.

-- The student will demonstrate systems thinking through the development of a functional mechanism which will be made evident through the development portions of the project documentation. - The student will develop creativity in design thinking and application through the development and implementation of multiple design techniques and ideas throughout the unit which will be made evident through the development portions of the project documentation. - The student will build skills in the area of design, craftsmanship, redesign, and trouble shooting through the development of a physical prototype which will be tested, redesigned and troubleshot in order to have it function as desired. - The student will demonstrate critical thinking through the development of unique and original design based ideas which will be further implemented to meet a set of design requirements that are presented to the student and further analyzed by them. : - Students will work to generate creative and unique designs as they examine design requirements and are encouraged to think outside of the box in potential solutions. - When the unit activity is implemented as a group based assignment students will actively engage together in a collaborative manner allowing them to expand their knowledge through discussion and brainstorming activities as well as other forms of group based work. - Students will engage in written documentation of their work via word processing applications where the design development and testing of student developed work.
+- The student will propose an appropriate project to develop in order to compete in a teacher approved competitive setting within the curriculum. - The student will demonstrate systems thinking through the development of a student generated project which will be made evident through the development portions of the project documentation. - The student will develop creativity in design thinking and application through the development and implementation of multiple design techniques and ideas throughout the unit which will be made evident through the development portions of the project documentation. - The student will build skills in the area of engineering and or robotic systems through the development of a physical prototype or virtual prototype which will be tested through competition. - The student will demonstrate critical thinking through the development of unique and original design based ideas which will be further implemented to meet a set of design requirements that are presented to the student and further analyzed by them. : - Students will work to generate creative and unique designs as they examine design requirements and are encouraged to think outside of the box in potential solutions. - When the unit activity is implemented as a group based assignment students will actively engage together in a collaborative manner allowing them to expand their knowledge through discussion and brainstorming activities as well as other forms of group based work.